poliana-santana/Timeclock-Plugin-Custom/readme.txt

 == Description ==

 Employees can easily clock in and out.
-Managers can easily keep track of employees and their time.
+Managers can easily keep track of employees/volunteers and their time.

 = Features =
 1. Keep track of employee and volunteer shifts.